Avaldez77/Data-science-Portafolio/Machine Learning/Unsupervised learning/Unsupervised Clustering & Sparse Signal Representation Pipeline.md

 - Understand and control numerical behavior beyond library abstractions
 - Bridge **machine learning**, **linear algebra**, and **signal processing**
 - Communicate technical results clearly and professionally

-It reflects a problem-solving mindset focused on **robustness**, **interpretability**, and **methodological rigor**, which is critical for real-world data science, applied research, and advanced analytics roles.